bthate/genocide/docs/index.rst

-using the law to administer poison, the king of the netherlands commits genocide.

-GENOCIDE
-########

 "By adding Article 11 to the requirements, saying it has jurisdicition over genocide when it is after 2002, the prosecutor is actualy saying it has jurisidition over the kings genocide and is missing the cooperation of the netherlands to arrest it’s own king and stop the kings genocide.”

-The prosecutor may, at any time, reconsider a decision whether to initiate an investigation or prosecution based on new facts or information AND shall not preclude the prosecutor from considering further information submitted to him or her.

 ICC-CPI
 =======